locua/pandoc-python-static-site-gen/README.md

 ```
 Run `python3 -m http.server` in the site directory to view the site on a local server.

-Each markdown must contain the following at the top of the file:
+Each markdown must contain the following at the top of the file, with at least the title value:

 ```
 ---